cbennett07/demo-swf-app-chris/README.md

 - Now, we are going to create `two` new `yaml` files, one to connect to our local postgres database, and one to connect to our database that will run in a kubernetes cluster.
 These two yaml files, perform the same function as the `application.properties` file, so we will now delete that file and create two new files:

+Create these files in the exact same folder that the `application.properties` file is in.

 ```
 - application-prod.yaml
 - application-local.yaml